petehague/exergy/README.md

 Exergy
 ======

+This is a pet project whose primary purpose is to help me learn Go.

-Exergy is a BASIC intepreter that can be used through a browser.
+Exergy is a BASIC interpreter that can be used through a browser.
 At this very early stage, only two commands are implemented

 * print - prints out the expression that follows
 * clear - clears the window